Florida, Texas may attract athletes after tax law change

 A player who maintains an offseason residence in Florida or one of the other states with no tax – Alaska, South Dakota and Wyoming are in that group – would benefit by having more of his money paid in a signing bonus rather than salary that is attributable to a specific game.
 Nationals pitcher Max Scherzer’s $210 million, seven-year contract with Washington includes a $50 million signing bonus that he intended to shield from the District of Columbia’s top tax rate – 8.85 percent this year – by establishing Florida residency.

 Under the new law, union dues and agent commissions are no longer deductible.
 An agency employee said players had called at the behest of their financial advisers asking if they could pre-pay commissions before Dec.
 31 on deals to be negotiated later this offseason.
-The employee spoke to The Associated Press on condition of anonymity because he was not authorized to make public statements.
+The employee spoke on condition of anonymity because he was not authorized to make public statements.

 The Major League Baseball Players Association received nearly $17.6 million in 2016 from daily dues, currently $80 during the season.
 The NFL Players Association raised just over $33.5 million in dues in the year ending Feb.
 28.